 FINCIS will always send the athlete a written notification of a denial to grant a TUE, with reasons.
 The athlete may appeal the decision made by FINCIS’ Therapeutic Use Exemption Committee to the Finnish Sports Arbitration Board.
 (TUE decisions made by FINCIS on behalf/at the request of an international federation can be appealed by submitting the decision for review by WADA and/or appealing to the Court of Arbitration for Sport (CAS).)

 All the information contained in the TUE application, including the medical information that support the application and other information related to the assessment of your TUE request, are handled in a strictly confidential manner.
 Your information is handled as specified in FINCIS’ TUE application form.
 Each member of the TUEC is bound by professional or contractual confidentiality, as are any other authorised recipients of your TUE application and the related information (as described in section 7.
-Athlete’s signature of the TUE application form).
+Athlete’s insurance of the TUE application form).

 Read the criteria for the athlete’s declaration carefully.
 In particular, note that if you want to revoke the right of FINCIS’s TUEC to receive information of the TUE application, as described in the athlete’s signature section, your TUE application will be considered cancelled, and the TUE will not be granted.